MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/belgian-electronic-banking.md

 In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can use electronic banking to perform the following functions:

-- Send electronic payments
+- Send electronic payments.
-- Process bank statements with CODA
+- Process bank statements with CODA.
-- Process direct debits with domiciliations
+- Process direct debits with domiciliations.

 ## See Also
 [Belgium Local Functionality](belgium-local-functionality.md)